ambarishbiswas/CRISPRDetect_2.2/README.md

 CRISPRDetect Version 2.2 help:
 ---------------------
 CRISPREDetect is a perl program developed and tested in Fedora 21 Linux operating system.
+CRISPRDetect.pl should run under any unix based operating system that has a working 'perl' executable [comes with default installations under all *nix based operating systems].
+If all the
-If all the 3rd party dependencies are installed and available in user/system $PATH CRISPRDetect should run without any issues in all Unix based operating systems.
+3rd party dependencies are installed and available in user/system $PATH CRISPRDetect should run without any issues.

 The cd-hit-est program installation in Mac operating system were reported to have issues.
-Please refer to the link: https://github.com/weizhongli/cdhit/issues/24
+If you face issues installing cd-hit-est, please refer to the link: https://github.com/weizhongli/cdhit/issues/24

 INSTALLATION: